george24601/notes/tidb/migration.md

 lightning -> tikv importer, which talks to the PD server, note that tidb-lightening does not talk to PD directly

 lightning and importer are resource intensive, recommend two separate servers

-Data migration is the next gen syncer for delta migration

 * try to limit mydumper file to 64MB